CraftAcademyLabs/ca_course/slow_food/working_with_bdd.md

 Scenario: Allows a visitor to access a registration page Given I am on the "home page"
-  And I click on the "Log in" link
+  And I click on the "Log In" link
-  Then I should be on the "registrtion" page
+  Then I should be on the registration page
 ```

 Now, run cucumber in your terminal.
 You will get a lot of errors that you should go over carefully.